-Even if hackers steal a password, breach a network, find a credit card database, and then exfiltrate the data from the network, there is still a chance to keep them from using cardholder information.
+Even if hackers steal a password, breach a network, find a credit card database, and then exfiltrate the data from the network, there is still a way to keep them from using cardholder information.
 Encrypting data stored on company servers makes stolen data too difficult to read.

 Data passing from one location to another can be particularly vulnerable to theft—especially if that journey passes over the public internet.
-Encryption makes any intercepted data unreadable, whether the data is passing between servers or destined for a mobile app.
+Encryption makes any intercepted data unreadable, whether the data is passing between servers or heading for a mobile app.

-5. Protect All Systems Against Malware
+6. Protect All Systems Against Malware

-6. Develop and Maintain Secure Systems and Applications
+7. Deploy and Maintain Secure Systems and Applications

-9. Restrict Physical Access to Cardholder Data
+10. Restrict Physical Access to Cardholder Data

 Security is not limited to networks.
 Compliance requires controlling physical access to any place where organizations physically or digitally store cardholder information.
 Security cameras and other systems should continuously monitor and record everyone accessing these areas.